 The Roscoe C. Brown Student Center is dedicated to serving the social, cultural and recreational needs of Bronx Community College students and provides a variety of services and educational experiences.
-The facility includes a cafeteria, theatre, club programming space, meeting rooms and the bookstore.
+The facility includes a cafeteria, theatre, club programming space, meeting rooms and The Campus Service Center (CSC).
 For information regarding use of the facilities for programs, meetings or conferences, contact the Events Management office at 718.289.5942.